apua/altair_mat/README.txt

 Download the Source
 ===================

-There is a shell script `archive.sh` to archiving Git repository with date as version number.
+There is a shell script `publish.sh` to publish git repo to FTP through SMB.

 Users can download the archive from `ftp://csinfs.americas.hpqcorp.net/altair-recipe` with credential `csi/csi`.